jurgen-kluft/go-sensor-server/README.md

 - Data is very minimal and it should be quite easy to load/use it in a visualization tool
 - Snappy is used upon writing, and reading, data to/from disk.

+## Status

+- Implemention is quite done, there is a simple tcp-server that writes the sensor packets to disk.
+  Status: Beta version, needs testing.

 ## Data Format

 Example for a Tempature sensor: